Ninjadini/Neuro/Docs/AI/unity.md

 Also under that menu: `Save Data To Resources` / `Save Resources data as JSON` (bake and dump the binary blob builds use) and `Bake AutoTypesRegister Script` (static type registry, skips assembly scanning).

+## Data files changing on disk

+Data paths are watched, so edits made outside the editor are picked up.
+With `Auto Reload Changed Data Files` on (project settings, the default), a changed file is re-read into the object already loaded, so anything holding the item sees the new values rather than a stale copy.

+Changes that need a full `Reload()` instead - a file added, deleted or renamed, or the setting being off - stay pending in `HasPendingFileChanges`, and entering play mode reloads everything.
+Subscribe to `NeuroEditorDataProvider.DataFileReloaded` if your editor UI has to redraw when an item is re-read.

 ## RefIds are base36 in files and JSON

 A `RefId` is always a `uint` in memory and in binary.
 In **file names and JSON** it is spelled in base36